osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/PI Adapter for BACnet data source configuration.md

 **Note:** You cannot modify BACnet data source configurations manually.
 You must use the REST endpoints to add or edit the configuration.

-Complete the following procedure to configure the BACnet data source:
+Complete the following steps to configure the BACnet data source:

-1. Using any text editor to create a file that contains a BACnet data source in JSON form.
+1. Use a text editor to create a file that contains a BACnet data source in JSON format.
-    - For content structure, see [BACnet router data source example](#BACnet-router-data-source-example).
+    - For content structure, see [BACnet router data source example](#bacnet-router-data-source-example).
-    - For a table of all available parameters, see [BACnet data source parameters](#BACnet-data-source-schema).
+    - For a table of all available parameters, see [BACnet data source parameters](#bacnet-data-source-parameters).
 2. Save the file, for example as `DataSource.config.json`.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:<Port>/api/v1/configuration/<ComponentId>/DataSource/`.
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a `POST` command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/DataSource/`.

-	**Note:** The following example uses `BACnet1` as the adapter component name.
+	**Note:** The following example uses BACnet1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).

 	`5590` is the default port number.
 If you selected a different port number, replace it with that value.